 “But who are you, O man, to answer back to God?
 Will what is molded say to its molder, ‘Why have you made me like this?'”

 In other words, what gives you the right to tell God how to do his job?
 He is a perfect God who cannot allow sin to go unpunished.
 So, perhaps that better question would be, “how would a perfect God create a standard that is not perfect?”
-It would cause him to be imperfect because he would have to allow sin to go unpunished, which is not perfectly JUST.
+Ironically, this would actually cause him to be imperfect because he would have to allow sin to go unpunished, which is not perfectly JUST.

 The entire reason why Jesus was sacrificed was because of sin.
 Justice was served when The Father sent his Son to die in our place; forgiveness couldn’t have happened any other way.
 Throughout history, God commanded his people to sacrifice animals for a temporal forgiveness of sins.
 Blood HAD to be shed for the forgiveness of sins, and God could not forgive without a sacrifice taking place because true justice would not be served.